tendermint/liquidity/x/liquidity/spec/02_state.md

 ## PoolBatch

-The PoolBatch state stores information about the liquidity pool batch.
-PoolBatch stores the id of the target liquidity pool, the batch index, height at the beginning of the batch, last index of messages, and batch execution status.
+The PoolBatch state stores the target liquidity pool id, the batch index, the height at the beginning of the batch, the last index of the messages, and batch execution status.

+The PoolBatch state stores information about the liquidity pool batch in this structure:

 ```go
 type PoolBatch struct {